facebookincubator/velox/velox/docs/functions/spark/decimal.rst

     precision = 38
     scale = min(38, s)

-Decimal division uses a different formula, which is as follows:
+Decimal division uses a different formula, which is as following:

 ::